Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzApplicationGateway.md

 The second command creates a back-end server pool named Pool01 with a list of back-end IP addresses and stores the pool in the $Pool variable.
 The third command creates the settings for the back-end server pool and stores the settings in the $PoolSetting variable.
 The forth command creates a front-end port on port 80, names it FrontEndPort01, and stores the port in the $FrontEndPort variable.
-The fifth command creates a public IP address by using New-AzureRmPublicIpAddress.
+The fifth command creates a public IP address by using New-AzPublicIpAddress.
 The sixth command creates a front-end IP configuration using $PublicIp, names it FrontEndPortConfig01, and stores it in the $FrontEndIpConfig variable.
 The seventh command creates a listener using the previously created $FrontEndIpConfig $FrontEndPort.
 The eighth command creates a rule for the listener.